Good Will Hunting: Accolades

 At the 70th Academy Awards, Good Will Hunting and its cast and crew won Best Original Screenplay (for Affleck and Damon) and Best Supporting Actor (for Williams) and received nominations for Best Actor (for Damon), Best Director (for Van Sant), Best Film Editing (for Scalia), Best Original Dramatic Score (for Elfman), Best Original Song (for Smith's "Miss Misery"), Best Picture, and Best Supporting Actress (for Driver).
 At the age of twenty-five, Affleck became the youngest person ever to have won an Academy Award for screenwriting, with Damon being the second youngest person at age twenty-seven.
-However, rumors began to spread ahead of the Academy Awards ceremony that the script had not been written by Affleck and Damon but by Goldman, who at the time often served as a script doctor.
+However, rumors had begun to spread ahead of the Academy Awards ceremony that the script had not been written by Affleck and Damon, but by Goldman.
 Damon refused to address it in interviews at the time, feeling insulted.
-Goldman repeatedly denied the claim in interviews and in his 2000 memoir Which Lie Did I Tell?.

 Affleck and Damon also won the Critics' Choice Movie Award for Best Original Screenplay and the Golden Globe Award for Best Screenplay, among others.
 Williams won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+Skarsgård received the European Film Academy Achievement in World Cinema Award.